jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 and removes those which overlap with the best site, and so on until no sites remain.
 The *Most 5’* and *Most 3’* select the site located at the 5’ or 3’ end.

-Output track.
-Define where the track with the result should be located in your project tree.
+**Output track** Define where the track with the result should be located in your project tree.
 You can do so by clicking on the pink box (select element) in the field, and a new window will open, where you can select the location of the resulting track and define its name.